juliannetzer/wise2223_worldbuilding_unity/session2.md

 2. Make sure the Animation is looped -> Tab "Animation"
 ![](images/mixamo4.jpeg)

-3. Make sure the Rig is humanoid -> Tab "Rig"
+3. Make sure the Rig is humanoid -> Tab "Rig" -> and Click on "Apply"
 ![](images/mixamo5.jpeg)

 4. Drag and Drop the Animation on the object in the hiearchy